Common Real-World Decode Issues When Using Codable (Part 1)

 }

-mentioned above with the solution from Scenario 1; you can also use Scenario 1’s a. solution, using Associated Value Enum to store values.
+Combine the previously mentioned nestedUnkeyedContainer with the solution from Scenario 1; here, you can also use Scenario 1.’s a. solution by accessing values with an Associated Value Enum.

 Scenario 3.
-Decode JSON String field only when it has a value
+Decode Only When JSON String Field Has a Value

 [